The lady in the above photo is Bonnie St. Johns.

 We’re taught to never look back, to never dwell on our past.
 Then why should you do the opposite?

 In your past, you’ll find instances where you were stuck, where you felt low, where you doubted yourself, when you felt like things would never look up again, just like you do right now.

 But here you are, stronger than ever.
 You battled difficult times and beat the odds.
 Just the fact that you’re alive (and better) is proof.

 Remind yourself of those times, and tell yourself you’ll do it again.
-It’s inevitable.

 Go on.
-Get started.
-And don’t stop.
+Start.
 Happiness beckons.